TrademarkTrademark

 What is Policy as Code?

-Policy as Code is an approach that manages and enforces governance policies by expressing them through a programmable, machine-readable language rather than through manual processes or human-readable documents.
-These policies—covering security, compliance, cost management, and operational standards—are defined in formats such as JSON, YAML, or specialized domain-specific languages (DSLs) like:
+Policy as Code means writing your governance policies in a programmable, machine-readable language instead of manual processes or human-readable documents.
+These policies cover security, compliance, cost management, and operational standards, and you write them in formats like JSON, YAML, or domain-specific languages (DSLs) like:

 • Rego (for Open Policy Agent / OPA)